HuubVerbeek/laravel-model-attributes-validation/README.md

    ```
 2. **Defining Defaults for the Validatable Attributes**:
    In some cases you might want to define default values for validatable attributes if you are creating a resource.
-   You can do this like this:
+   You can do this by implementing the `WithDefaults` interface:

    ```php
    use HuubVerbeek\ModelAttributesValidation\ValidationRules;